Bribery charges for Cohutta town attorney; Varnell police officer resigns

 Asked if he should have been alerted before the police department sought the warrant, Dickson said, "That's not something I'm going to discuss on the phone."

-Johnson was booked into the Whitfield County jail Thursday and later released on bond.
+Johnson was booked into the Whitfield County jail on Thursday, Oct.
+6, and later released on bond.

 Whitfield County Magistrate Judge Tom Phillips issued the warrant.